chrisnoonan98675/site/_drafts/xl-deploy/how-to/configure-satellite-in-xl-deploy.markdown

 ## Configure the upload idle timeout

-The upload idle timeout occurs when a satellite has accepted an incoming streaming connection but does not seed to accept the upload ed file.
-To prevent having some useless TCP connections opened. configure the upload idle timeout, adjust the setting `satellite.timeout.upload.idle` in the file `conf/satellite.conf`:
+The upload idle timeout occurs when a satellite has accepted an incoming streaming connection but does not seed to accept the uploaded file.
+This prevents unused TCP connections from remaining open.
+To configure the upload idle timeout, change the `satellite.timeout.upload.idle` property in the file `conf/satellite.conf`:

     satellite {
       timeout {